jiajunhe98/Landscape-StyleGAN/README.md

 # StyleGAN-for-Landscapes-Photography

-This repository contains codes that:
+This repository contains codes which:
-- Re-implement StyleGAN in PyTorch;
+- re-implement StyleGAN in PyTorch;
-- Train StyleGAN for virtual landscape photographs.
+- train StyleGAN for virtual landscape photographs.